 The nature club for children

-The ECO-Rangers is a nature club for children and parents who want to learn about, explore and protect our natural heritage.
+The ECO-Rangers is a private nature club (not affiliated to the Friends) for children and parents who want to learn about, explore and protect our natural heritage.
 They meet weekly during school terms.
 During these meetings the Environmental Education Officer would give a presentation on the topic, followed by a practical session.
 During the term the ECO-Rangers would normally go on two outings, and during the holidays camps and outings are also arranged.

 Under the guidance of the Environmental Education Officer – a professional environmental educator and field guide – the group learns about, and explores topics such as: